How to Prioritize Tasks at Work Effectively

 1. Create a Complete To-Do List

+The first step in prioritizing at work is capturing all your tasks in one place.
 During this stage, you don’t have to worry about order.
 Your main goal is identifying and listing every task that you must handle.
+This process may sound like what you do every day, but it’s not.It involves adding everything up, from your ideas to planned meetings and conversations.

 Collate your tasks from every source, including your boss, colleagues, external departments, clients, and partners.
 If you’re going to respond to emails or are expecting a project progress report to review, add those activities to your list.

 This way, you have all you need to determine your priorities and order them.
 Leaving a task out of the list will mess up your schedule and disrupt your workflow when it surfaces later.
+This central to-do list repository can cover each day, week, or month.
+But it’s important that you create master lists for each day to make things easy.

 You can use a piece of paper, spreadsheet, checklist app, or project management tool to create the list.
 What’s important is having access to update the list when new information shows up.

-2. Start Categorizing Urgent and Important Tasks
+2. Categorize Urgent and Important Tasks

 Once you’ve captured your assignments in one place, start categorizing them.
 Some projects are important and others are urgent.
 And you must understand that urgent and important tasks are not necessarily the same.